Home > About OPA >FAQ Transition to CDII

 How will we know when the transition will be complete?

-As CDII is established and continues to bring together OPA and the other programs, OPA stakeholders and business partners will be kept up to date through OPA’s and CDII’s social media accounts and websites.
-For more information about CDII, please visit CDII’s webpage.
+As OPA online platforms continue to be transitioned to CDII, OPA stakeholders and business partners will be kept up to date about changeovers through OPA’s and CDII’s social media accounts and websites.
+For more information about CDII, please visit CDII’s website.
 To add your name to a new CDII contact list or for any questions about CDII, please email CDII@chhs.ca.gov.